Research

 Research on the GRIP Program

-In the first 10 years of the program, 1233 students graduated, 421 have been released.
-Two people have returned to prison.
-The GRIP program’s recidivism rate of 0.2% reflects the transformative elements and saves California a substantial amount of money, considering it costs $81,000 per year to incarcerate a human being.
-We’re saving over $34.1 million dollars in taxpayers’ money each year, while improving public safety and preventing re-victimization.
+Since inception, 1765 students graduated, 869 have been released.
+Twelve people have returned to prison.
+The GRIP program’s recidivism rate of 1.18% reflects the transformative elements and saves California a substantial amount of money, considering it costs $130,000 per year to incarcerate a human being.
+We’re saving over $600 million dollars in taxpayers’ money each year, while improving public safety and preventing re-victimization.

 The following documents chronicle several evidence-based studies: